marifdemirtas/pfp-ebooks/_sources/example2.rst

        #Extract info from the page
        # Get first tag of a certain type from the soup
        tag = soup.find('a', class_='item-teaser--more')
-       # Get link from tag
+       # Get info from tag
        info = tag.get('href')

        #Do something with the info